tuanpka/PCA-with-Dimensionality-reduction/README.md

 ## Key Features
 * Reduce Dimension from multiple dimensions to 2-3 dimensions

-* Data visualization with matplotlib
+* Data visualization and analyze.

-* abc